awslabs/containers-cost-allocation-dashboard/README.md

 ### Enabling Encryption In-Transit Between the Data Collection Pod and Kubecost Pod

-By default, the Kubecost cost-analyzer-frontend service uses HTTP service to serve the UI/API endpoints, over TCP port 9090.<br />
+By default, the Kubecost cost-analyzer-frontend service uses HTTP service to serve the UI/API endpoints, over TCP port 9090.
-For secure communication between the data collection pod and the Kubecost service, it's recommended to encrypt the data in-transit.<br />
+For secure communication between the data collection pod and the Kubecost service, it's recommended to encrypt the data in-transit.
-To do that, you first need to enable TLS in Kubecost, and then enable communication over HTTPS in the data collection pod.<br />
+To do that, you first need to enable TLS in Kubecost, and then enable communication over HTTPS in the data collection pod.
 Below you'll find the necessary steps to take.

 #### Enabling TLS in Kubecost

-At the time of writing this document, Kubecost doesn't have any public documentation on enabling TLS.<br />
+At the time of writing this document, Kubecost doesn't have any public documentation on enabling TLS.
-This section will help you go through enabling TLS in Kubecost.<br />
+This section will help you go through enabling TLS in Kubecost.
 This section does not intend to replace the Kubecost user guide, and if you have any doubts, please contact Kubecost support.

 To enable TLS in Kubecost, please take the following steps:

-1. Create a TLS Secret in the Kubecost namespace, for the server certificate and private key you intend to use in Kubecost.<br />
+1. Create a TLS Secret in the Kubecost namespace, for the server certificate and private key you intend to use in Kubecost.
-You can use the below `kubectl` command [1] to create the Secret object:<br />
+You can use the below `kubectl` command [1] to create the Secret object:
-Note that the private key must have no passphrase, otherwise, you'll get `error: tls: failed to parse private key` error when executing this command.<br />
+Note that the private key must have no passphrase, otherwise, you'll get `error: tls: failed to parse private key` error when executing this command.
 It's advised that you'll use a server certificate that's signed by a root CA certificate, and not a self-signed certificate.

-2. Enable TLS in Kubecost by changing the below values [2] in the Kubecost Helm chart.<br />
+2. Enable TLS in Kubecost by changing the below values [2] in the Kubecost Helm chart.
-See full `helm` command example below [3].<br />
+See full `helm` command example below [3].
-Once the Helm upgrade finishes successfully, you should see the Kubecost service listens on port 443.<br />
+Once the Helm upgrade finishes successfully, you should see the Kubecost service listens on port 443.
 See example of the `kubectl get services` command output below [4].

 #### Enabling TLS Communication in the Data Collection Pod

-Enabling TLS in the data collection pod is done on per pod basis on each cluster.<br />
+Enabling TLS in the data collection pod is done on per pod basis on each cluster.
-This is because the same is done on per pod basis in Kubecost, and Kubecost is installed separately on each cluster.<br />
+This is because the same is done on per pod basis in Kubecost, and Kubecost is installed separately on each cluster.
 Please take the following steps to enable TLS communication in the data collection pod:

-1. In the `deploy/main.py` file, add the `kubecost_api_endpoint` variable to the module instance for the cluster.<br /> By default, if you don't add this variable to the module instance, the data collection pod uses `http://kubecost-cost-analyzer.kubecost:9090` to communicate with Kubecost.<br />
+1. In the `deploy/main.py` file, add the `kubecost_api_endpoint` variable to the module instance for the cluster.
+By default, if you don't add this variable to the module instance, the data collection pod uses `http://kubecost-cost-analyzer.kubecost:9090` to communicate with Kubecost.
-The URL you should to make sure the data collection pod uses TLS and use TCP port 443, must start with `https`.<br />
+The URL you should to make sure the data collection pod uses TLS and use TCP port 443, must start with `https`.
 For example, use `https://kubecost-cost-analyzer.kubecost` (not port at the end means TCP port 443).
-2. If you're using a self-signed server certificate in Kubecost (as doe in step 1 above), disable TLS verification in the data collection pod.<br />
+2. If you're using a self-signed server certificate in Kubecost (as doe in step 1 above), disable TLS verification in the data collection pod.
 Do so by adding `tls_verify` variable with value of `false`, in the module instance in `deploy/main.tf`.
-The default value of `tls_verify` is `true`.<br />
+The default value of `tls_verify` is `true`.
-This means that if the `kubecost_api_endpoint` uses an `https` URL and you're using a self-signed certificate in Kubecost, the data collection pod will fail to connect to Kubecost API.<br />
+This means that if the `kubecost_api_endpoint` uses an `https` URL and you're using a self-signed certificate in Kubecost, the data collection pod will fail to connect to Kubecost API.
-So in this case, you must disable TLS verification in the data collection pod.<br />
+So in this case, you must disable TLS verification in the data collection pod.
 Please note that although at this point, the data in-transit will be encrypted, using a self-signed certificate is insecure.
-3. If you're using a server certificate signed by a CA, in Kubecost, the data collection pod will need to pull the CA certificate, so that it can use it for certificate verification.<br />
+3. If you're using a server certificate signed by a CA, in Kubecost, the data collection pod will need to pull the CA certificate, so that it can use it for certificate verification.
    1. Add the CA certificate to the `kubecost_ca_certificates_list` variable in `modules/common/variables.tf`.<br >
-   See an example in `examples/modules/common/variables.tf`.<br />
+   See an example in `examples/modules/common/variables.tf`.
-   This variable will be used by Terraform to create an AWS Secrets Manager Secret in the pipline account.<br />
+   This variable will be used by Terraform to create an AWS Secrets Manager Secret in the pipline account.
-   The `cert_path` key is mandatory, and must have the local full path to the CA certificate, including the file name.<br />
+   The `cert_path` key is mandatory, and must have the local full path to the CA certificate, including the file name.
-   The `cert_secret_name` is mandatory, and is a name of your choice, that will be used for the AWS Secrets Manager secret.<br />
+   The `cert_secret_name` is mandatory, and is a name of your choice, that will be used for the AWS Secrets Manager secret.
-   The `cert_secret_allowed_principals` is optional, and can be used to add additional IAM principals to be added to the secret policy.<br />
+   The `cert_secret_allowed_principals` is optional, and can be used to add additional IAM principals to be added to the secret policy.
-   When Terraform creates the secret, it'll also create a secret policy.<br />
+   When Terraform creates the secret, it'll also create a secret policy.
    These principals will be added to the policy, in addition to the principal that will always be added to the policy to allow the cluster.
-   2. Add the `kubecost_ca_certificate_secret_name` variable to the module instance of the cluster in `deploy/main.py`.<br />
+   2. Add the `kubecost_ca_certificate_secret_name` variable to the module instance of the cluster in `deploy/main.py`.
-   The value must be the same secret name that you used in the `cert_secret_name` key in the `kubecost_ca_certificates_list` variable.<br />
+   The value must be the same secret name that you used in the `cert_secret_name` key in the `kubecost_ca_certificates_list` variable.
-   This is used by Terraform to identify the secret to be used for this cluster to communicate with Kubecost, and pass it to Helm.<br />
+   This is used by Terraform to identify the secret to be used for this cluster to communicate with Kubecost, and pass it to Helm.
    3. Make sure that the `tls_verify` variable is `true` (this should be the default).

-Once the above procedure is done, the data sent between the data collection pod and Kubecost will be encrypted in-transit.<br />
+Once the above procedure is done, the data sent between the data collection pod and Kubecost will be encrypted in-transit.
 Please be advised that all your other clients communicating with Kubecost must now use HTTPS too, and use the said CA certificate.<br>
-Please note that Terraform does not create secret rotation configuration.<br />
+Please note that Terraform does not create secret rotation configuration.
 You need to make sure you update the secret with a new CA certificate before it expires.

 [1] The `kubectl` command to use for creating TLS secret: